4 Best Hair Edgers & Liner Trimmers for Barbers

 Sure, at 6.25″, it’s a bit longer than the other best hair edgers of its kind.
 However, its extremely slim design allows for a weight of only 0.6 lbs and great flexibility.

 Similar to the T-Outliner, this fella runs on an electromagnetic motor.
 It’s weaker than Andis’ liners.
+Even though they have the same type of motor, the Wahl doesn’t heat up quite as badly or as quickly as the T Outliner.
+This seems to be an Andis issue that they can’t solve with their line of electromagnetic motors.
+They do have some rotary trimmers, however.
 However, here you get bonus accessories: 3 T combs (1/16″ to 3/16″) and a blade setting tool, among the oil, brush and blade guard.

 Instead of writing more, here’s a video of how these best hair edgers perform:

 The 5 star Razor Edger is the quietest trimmer from Wahl’s product line.
 In fact, it soars above Andis’ models too – which is a very important plus.

 The weak point?
 While good for edge ups, this lean cutter isn’t as great as the T Liner or Detailer when it comes to other detailing work, in my opinion.
 A bit limited, in a way.